-Course title & Code Credits Credit distribution of the courseLectureTutorialPractical/PracticePractice Eligibility criteria Pre-requisite of the course (if any) Working Capital Management GE-8 4 3 1 0 Class XII NA
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the

+Lecture Tutorial Practical/ Citteria course

+Practice (if any)

+Working Capital Management 4 3 1 0 Class XII NA

+GE-8

 Course Objective(s):

 - To provide understanding of the concept and importance of sound working capital strategies of a firm. - To have an understanding of the impact of working capital policies relating to Cash management, inventory and receivables management on firm's profitability.